SuperMalinge/AscendexTradingBot/README.md

 # Ascendex Trading Bot 🤖💰

+⚠️ **IMPORTANT**: This project is currently a draft and may not work correctly yet.
+Please use it for learning and testing purposes only.

 This is an automated trading bot for Ascendex built with Python.
 It uses the Ascendex API to fetch balance, subscribe to trades, and place new orders.

 ## Features 🚀